 But why is this important?

 Students are likely to catch the emotions you are feeling.
-Sadly, research2 shows that most students are ambivalent to school.
-However, they are far more likely to do well when they are interested and passionate about what they are learning.
+Sadly, as Daniel Willingham reported, most students are ambivalent to school.
+However, they are far more likely to do well when they are interested in and passionate about what they are learning.

-Therefore, it is not surprising that students are more likely to do well when their teachers are passionate about what they are teaching, about being a teacher and about helping their students learn3 .
+Therefore, it is not surprising that students are more likely to do well when their teachers are fervent about what they are teaching, about being a teacher and about helping their students learn

 Teachers need to be engaged in the passion of teaching and learning.